GBrachetta/guillermo/README.md

   ```

 - Many more combinations are possible and the plugin is extremely flexible.

+**Note** NanoGallery2 animates the thumbnails in a random order and in a random sequence.
+This has an impact on the results of Lighthouse (performance) as it waits for all animations to end, but it's not what the user perceives as the animations are part of the features of it.

 #### Events App <!-- omit in toc -->